nucleus-ffm/foss_warn/README.md

 ## Known problems
 - the layout could be improved for small devices

+## Requirements

+When running the application on Linux, make sure you have the following installed:
+- `xdg-user-dirs`
+- A UnifiedPush provider, like KDE's KUnifiedPush

+Install the DBus service (`linux/de.nucleus.foss_warn.service`) file to `/usr/share/dbus-1/services/` to be able to retrieve background notifications.
+Edit the `Exec=` line where necessary.

 ## FAQ
 <details>
 <summary>How to change the notification sound?</summary>